johnpennypacker/demodalizer/index.md

 ## What is a modal window?

 A modal, or modal window, is an element of a webpage that seeks your attention by disrupting your browsing activity.
-Typically, it's a prompt that asks you for something, and usually it requires that you dismiss it before proceeding to the page's content.
-It's like a popup window that's harder to close.
+Typically, it's a prompt that asks you for something, and usually it requires that you dismiss it before proceeding... like a popup window that's harder to close.

 ## What does Demodalizer do?